Simple Steps for Animating with Clay

 Load all of the images you have taken onto a computer and use your favorite photo editing program to link the images together and speed up the images into the movie format.

+These are the Simple Steps for Animating with Clay.
 Now watch your animation movie come alive.